How It Works

 Subtract first.
-Govern what remains.
+Control what remains.

 Calm, transparent workflow systems do not start by adding more agents.
 They start by removing duplication, stripping excess, reconnecting what matters, and then deciding what agents and tools can do, what needs approval, and what should stop.